A scientist makes a difficult choice.

 Garth paused, “What’s it like to crash yourself into a ship?”

-Less than an hour later Andre was instructing Garth on a better way to have the VR rigs interpret the new data from the torpedoes.
-When the Lieutenant entered the long dark torpedo bay he found Garth handing Andre tools as the spaceman lay far into the guts of one of the rigs installing an extensor.
+Less than an hour later Andre was instructing Garth on a more efficient way to have the VR rigs interpret the new data from the torpedo’s sensor rigs.
+When the Lieutenant entered the long dimly lit torpedo bay he found Garth handing Andre tools.
+The spaceman lay far into the guts of the seventh VR torpedo rig, installing an extensor.

 “How’s it going, Professor?”